bevyengine/bevy/release-content/release-notes/undo.md

 pull_requests: []
 ---

-The new `bevy_undo` crate provides a basic framework for managing undo and redo actions.
+The new `bevy_undo_redo` crate provides a basic framework for managing undo and redo actions.
 This will be a key feature of the Bevy editor, but it can also be used for third-party editors.
 Text input fields will also be able to take advantage of this.